MarkAStevens04/cloudflare-kinetics-editor/CONTRIBUTING.md

 Making your first contribution is scary, but we're here to help!
 Problems and questions will arise as you contribute, and we've included a few resources if you want someone to talk to:

 - **Discord**: Join our [DISCORD](https://discord.gg/GmsKryYDGN) server to discuss contributions, ask questions, and make some friends with like-minded people!
-- **Email**: Send me an email at <mark@biobuilder.app> if you ever need anything.
+- **Email**: Send me an email at <mark@biobuilder.app> if you ever need anything, or have some ideas for improvement or feedback!!
 I'm immensely grateful you're thinking about contributing, and my goal is to respond to emails within 1 week.

 # Contributing to BioBuilder